The Wolf and the Lamb: Moral applications

 Down the centuries, interpreters of the fable have applied it to injustices prevalent in their own times.
 The 15th-century Moral Fables by Scottish poet Robert Henryson depict widespread social breakdown.
 The Lamb appeals to natural law, to Scripture, and to statutory law, and is answered by the Wolf with perversions of all these.
 Then Henryson in his own person comments that there are three kinds of contemporary wolves who oppress the poor: dishonest lawyers; landowners intent on extending their estates; and aristocrats who exploit their tenants.

-A political application of the fable to international relations is an 1893 Punch cartoon published when Britain and France were both thinking of extending their colonial influence into Thailand and were looking for excuses to do so.
-A wolf in French Army uniform eyes the Thai lamb across the Mekong River.
-Much earlier, the fable's presence in the borders of the 11th-century Bayeux Tapestry (see above) has suggested a similar political comment being made by the English embroiderers to express their dissent and horror at the 1066 Norman invasion of Britain.
+During the 1893 Franco-Siamese crisis, Punch published a satirical cartoon by John Tenniel titled "The French Wolf and the Siamese Lamb" which mocked French intentions towards the Kingdom of Siam.
+The cartoon depicts a wolf in French Army uniform eyeing a Siamese lamb across the Mekong.
+Much earlier, the fable's presence in the borders of the 11th-century Bayeux Tapestry (see above) has suggested a similar political comment being made by the English embroiderers to express their dissent and horror at the 1066 Norman Conquest.